 Both are acceptable and signify the same thing.

-Contrary to that, some experts say that; “This Button is used to start a computer” is grammatically correct, but the implication is weird because it implies that the button is used to open the dialogue box.
+Contrary to that, some experts say that; “This Button is used to start a computer” is grammatically correct, but the implication is weird because the button opens the dialogue box.

 Buttons don’t usually have habits, but aside from that, there’s nothing wrong with them.